- Computers & Software»

-Like Jibo, the Alpha 2 (as of late November 2015) is being funded through the crowdfunding site Indiegogo and has surpassed expectations regarding the company and founder's stretch goals.
+Like Jibo, the Alpha 2 was funded through the crowdfunding site Indiegogo and has surpassed expectations regarding the company and founder's stretch goals.

-It's well on its way to join Jibo as one of the top crowdfunded projects ever, and oddly enough it's a device that's ingrained in marketable robotics.
+It's one of the top crowdfunded projects ever and oddly enough, it's a device that's ingrained in marketable robotics.

 So what's Alpha 2 and what makes him different from Jibo?

-Having movement allows him to do a bit more than its predecessor like mimic movement, dance, and even assist with DIY (do-it-yourself projects) by holding/giving objects like tools.
+Having movement allows him to do a bit more than its predecessor like mimic movement, dance, and even assist with DIY by holding/giving objects like tools.

 He does a plethora of other things similar to Jibo as well as the ability to control smart home devices, locks, and WiFi office equipment.

-With both prototypes expected to be finalized and shipped in the first quarter of 2016, this is a valid question.
+With both prototypes expected to be finalized and shipped in the last quarter of 2017, this is a valid question.

-2016 itself is likely to be a banner year for technology with virtual reality's Oculus Rift and HTC Vive getting ready to make their debut.
-The Samsung Gear VR and Google Cardboard got a bit of a head start (released in late 2015), but they're nowhere near as powerful as what's to arrive.
+2018 itself is likely to be a banner year for technology with virtual reality's Oculus Rift and HTC Vive beginning to take off along with mobile units like the Gear VR and Google's Daydream.

-That year will also mark the first widespread introduction to augmented reality from Microsoft's HoloLens, and I'm sure we'll continue to see major advances with voice activation and television tech.
+That year will also mark the first widespread introduction to augmented reality from Microsoft's HoloLens and Apple.
+I'm sure we'll continue to see major advances with voice activation and television tech.

-Other devices include the Amazon Echo, which is set to be a surprise top seller for the 2015 holiday season, and OLED TV technology is going to explode in the coming months.
+The Amazon Echo was a surprise top seller of the 2015/16 holiday season, and OLED TV technology is going to explode in the coming months.

 Their incredible crowdfunding success tells us that people are ready for a family friendly robot that's not a stoic, cylindrical slave for our pleasure (sorry Echo), but rather an interactive machine that can entertain and make our lives run smoother.